-Numerous species of predatory and parasitic insects are present in Georgia cotton.
-These natural controls are our most economical pest management tools, and conservation of beneficial populations should be strongly considered, especially during the early and early-middle portions of the growing season.
-Later in the season, natural enemies tend to re-colonize fields rapidly from the large populations in the adjacent landscape.
-Big-eyed bugs, pirate bugs, fire ants, and Cotesia wasps are examples of important beneficials.
-The presence of these natural controls may delay or even prevent the need to treat for some insect pests.
+Several species of predatory and parasitic insects are present in Georgia cotton.
+These natural controls are our most economical pest management tools and conservation of beneficial populations should be considered especially during early season.
+Big-eyed bugs, minute pirate bugs, fire ants, and Cotesia wasps are four important beneficials.
+The presence of these natural controls may delay the need to treat for some insect pests.
 The use of beneficials should be maximized in attempts to reduce production costs.